This post may include affiliate links; for details, see our disclosure policy.

 It’s so easy to make this strawberry chia seed smoothie!
 Adding chia seeds in smoothies gives a boost of protein, fiber and antioxidants.

 Want to add a dose of fiber, protein and anti-oxidants to your morning smoothies?
 Try this Chia Seed Smoothie!
-Now, we’re not into hiding secret ingredients in foods (unless it’s chocolate zucchini cake.)
-But adding chia seeds in smoothies is our new trick to add even more goodness to this healthy breakfast or snack.
-You can throw a handful into any smoothie recipe, but our favorite is this creamy strawberry smoothie.
-It’s beautifully fruity, icy, and the perfect way to use the power of these seeds!
+Adding chia seeds in smoothies is our new trick to load protein and fiber into this healthy breakfast or snack.
+You can throw a handful into any smoothie, but our favorite is this creamy strawberry smoothie: fruity, icy, and the perfect way to use the power of these seeds!
 As smoothie experts with over 50 smoothie recipes under our belts, we promise it will be a winner at your house, too.

 Chia seed nutrition

 Why add chia seeds in smoothies?
 Here at A Couple Cooks, we’re usually skeptical of any “superfood” trends and health food crazes.
-But after we researched more about the benefits of chia seeds…well, it’s hard to ignore the dose of nutrients you can add.
-Here’s what these little seeds have to offer (source: Healthline):
+But after we researched more about the benefits of chia seeds, it’s hard to ignore the dose of nutrients you can add.
+Here’s what these little seeds have to offer (per Healthline):

 - Chia seeds are very high in fiber.
 2 tablespoons of chia seeds have 11 grams of fiber, a whopping 44% of your daily need!

 - Chia seeds are high in protein.
 2 tablespoons have 4 grams protein or about 8% of your daily need.

-One thing to remember is that this addition does add calories to your smoothie.
-Two tablespoons of chia seeds have 139 calories.
+One thing to remember is that each tablespoon of chia seeds adds 70 calories to a smoothie.
 This is a moderate adder, but something to be aware of!
 It’s much lower than an add-in like nut butter, which has about 100 calories per tablespoon.

 Ingredients in this chia seed smoothie